qwx9/notes/net/todo/proj/sce/pathfinding.md

 	  still blocked, which makes sense

+## pathfinding to an object = pathfinding to nearest point
+- jps doesn't do that
+- if there's nothing around the target, eg. no blocks immediately adjacent to it, and mover isn't next to it:
+	* if there is no block, it's simple
+	* 1) extend target rectangle (r.min and r.max)
+	by mover's width and height
+	* 2) minimal distance to rectangle:
+		Δx = max(r.min.x - p.x, 0, p.x - r.max.x)
+		Δy = max(r.min.y - p.y, 0, p.y - r.max.y)
+		Δ = sqrt(Δx² + Δy²)
+	* 3) modify the above to calculate instead an offset point (Δx,Δy) which gives us the target coords
+- if there is blockage, this turns into another pathfinding problem, find nearest free spot around target
+	* we could do bfs, but that won't give us path length, since we may have to move around shit to reach the spot, and another farther spot might actually be cheaper wrt movement cost
+	* so, among all possible paths to the nodes encircling the target, which is closest in terms of path length?
+	* jfs doesn't deal with this at all, it optimizes a single path

 ## pathfinding not on a 8x8 grid?

 - units (and even buildings) are not multiples of 8x8 blocks